jenwin/Bugs-Gems/README.md

 ## Description
 Bugs & Gems is a retro-style game where you control a character using arrow keys, dodging bugs and collecting items.
 The goal is to score as many points as possible by reaching the water, collecting gems, and avoiding collisions.
 You have 3 hearts, and the game ends when you lose them all.

+## Technologies
+- HTML5
+- CSS3
+- JavaScript

+## Installation
+1. Clone or download the repository.
+2. Open the `index.html` file in your browser to start the game.

 ## Interactive Gameplay
 - **Goal:** Score as many points as possible!
 - **Controls:** Use the arrow keys to move the player character.